jclawson/groovy-bean-mapper/README.md

 groovy-bean-mapper
 ==================

-Groovy DSL for easy Bean mapping
+Groovy DSL for easy Bean mapping.

+This is in a very experimental stage.
+Just testing some things out.